-If you are in excellent health, you can get more coverage for less cost by working with a broker and requesting a low-cost term life insurance company like AIG Life.
-Don’t just take our word for it.
-Request a quote through our website and see for yourself.
+If you are in excellent health, you can get more coverage for less cost by working with a broker and requesting a low-cost term life insurance company like AIG Life Insurance Company.

 You will get a lower rate, terminal illness rider, and a conversion privilege as well as a lower monthly premium.

-Final Thoughts: Is Ladder Life Insurance Legit?
+Is Ladder Life Insurance Company Worth the Hype

 We applaud their efforts to bring the life insurance industry into the modern digital era but feel that they just did not go far enough.

-The reason that we feel that they are an average life insurance company is because outside of a streamlined online application process they do not bring much else to the table.
+The reason that we feel that they are an average life insurance company is that outside of a streamlined online application process they do not bring much else to the table.

 When we review a life insurance company, we need to justify why this company is worthy of a spot in our brokerage.